 |Course start date between||First day of academic year|

 |1 April and 30 June||1 April|

 |1 July and 31 July||1 July|

-For example, if your programme started on 17 October 2019 and you’re studying for three years, you need to apply before 31 May 2022.
+For example, if your programme starts in October 2022 and you’re studying for three years, you need to apply before end of May 2023.